A quantum picture of light-suppressed photosynthetic charge transfer: Discussion of Experiments

-Eq.~(\ref{eq:twenty-seven}) is applicable to explaining the light response data of PSII parameters in moderate to high light, where the charge transfer efficiency at PSII is determined by photo-blockade.
-To this end, however, one is reminded that the equation is based on a donor-side scheme, whereas current interpretation of fluorescence measurements is based on the conceived limitation on the acceptor side,\cite{krause1991,baker2008-PSII} where a reduced quinone acceptor is thought to produce a ``closed'' reaction center.
-While it is tempting to connect $\kappa_{\textrm{P}}$ with the fraction of ``open'' centers in a ``puddle'' model or a ``lake'' model, whose light responses indeed bear some resemblance,\cite{kramer-qL} it should be clear that these are quantities of distinct origins.
+Eqs.~(\ref{eq:twenty-seven})(\ref{eq:thirty}) may be used to understand the light responses of PSII parameters.
+To this end, again, one is reminded that the equations imply a donor-side scheme, whereas current interpretation of fluorescence measurements is based on the conceived limitation on the acceptor side,~\cite{krause1991,baker2008-PSII} where a reduced quinone acceptor is thought to produce a ``closed'' reaction center.
+While it is tempting to compare $\kappa_{\textrm{P}}$ with the fraction of ``open'' centers in a ``puddle model'' or a ``lake model'', and the light responses of both indeed bear a resemblance,~\cite{kramer-qL} it should be clear that these are quantities of distinct origins.
 In particular, $\kappa_{\textrm{P}}$ should be understood as a holistic parameter characterizing the operating efficiency of PSII, \emph{e.g.}, corresponding to in the acceptor-side scheme the combined limiting effects of the degree of openness of reaction centers and the maximum yield of an open reaction center.
-In the donor-side scheme, the notion of openness/closedness of a reaction center controlled by the redox state of the quinone acceptor loses significance.
-Moreover, the phenomenological parameter $\gamma$ may depend on various environmental conditions such as temperature and carbon dioxide concentration.
-The same applies to the transition amplitude $\Gamma$, which is expected to grow with temperature,\cite{marcus1985} leading to a diminished $\epsilon$.
-Together $\gamma$ and $\epsilon$ decide the shape of the light response curve of PSII quantum yield, while the light response of NPQ follows a compensatory pattern.
-We note that a nonzero detuning $\Delta$ also affects the shape of a light response curve, in which case the photo-blockade picture is still valid, as was shown in Sec.~II and evidenced experimentally.\cite{nonresonant-light} The functioning of photo-blockade relies on the presence of continuous illumination.
-For instance, when measured with short light pulses, charge transfer from TyrZ to P$680$ occurs on a time scale of tens to hundreds of nanoseconds and is not rate-limiting in photosynthetic transport.\cite{haehnel1984}
+It is the usually measured quantum yield at PSII.
+Together $\gamma$ and $\epsilon$ (or equivalently, $b$) decide the shape of the light response curve of $\kappa_{\textrm{P}}$, while that of NPQ follows a compensatory pattern.
+The same is true for the curve of electron transport rate at PSII, which generally differs in convexity $b$ from its counterpart at PSI~\cite{zivcak2015}.
+We note that although the quantum yields at PSII and at PSI, $\kappa_{\textrm{P}}$ and Y(I), share the same light dependence by Eqs.~(\ref{eq:twenty-seven})(\ref{eq:twenty-eight}), their physical meanings are different.
+Last, a nonzero detuning $\Delta$ also affects the shape of a light response curve, as shown in Section~\ref{sec:model}.